 Have My Defence Mechanisms Improved?

 I retook the ‘How Do You Deal?’ questionnaire at the end of April 2017.
-I have been divorced for nearly two years now, and I am also living a life that is much more consistent with the experiences I want to have rather than what society says that I should be doing.
+I am living a life that is much more consistent with the experiences I want to have rather than what society says that I should be doing.
 I believe that I am a lot happier and in the best place that I have ever been psychological.
 But have my defence mechanisms actually changed?

 |Denial||94th percentile||75th percentile|